How the miraculous Icon was discovered.

 The discovery of the icon

-On January 30, 1823 a volunteer worker’s pickaxe struck the miraculous Icon, splitting it in two with the Archangel on the one side, holding in his left hand a Lily, the symbolic flower of purity, and Virgin Mary on the other.
-The backside of the Icon was burnt but faces appeared to be unharmed.
+On January 30, 1823 a volunteer worker’s pickaxe struck the miraculous Icon.
+Splitting it in two with the Archangel on the one side, holding in his left hand a Lily.
+The symbolic flower of purity, and Virgin Mary on the other.
+The backside of the Icon was burnt.
+Faces appeared to be unharmed.
 The Icon was given to Bishop Gabriel with piety.
 The miracle was completed.

 The construction of the Church

 Immediately after the discovery, the building of the church was decided.
 It required great quantities of marble, which were mainly transported from the neighboring island Delos.
 The width of the church was 19.75 m and itslength was 12.1 m.
 The construction of the church was a miracle too.
 Whenever difficulties were faced.
 All problems were resolved with generous contributions both of time and money.
 Till construction was completed.
 The church of Panagia Megalochari is a magnificent work of architecture to the present day.